danieldkim/charlotte/README.md

 * requestIsSecure - whether the current request is an https request.

+# Express Request Helpers

+* acceptsHtmlBundle - whether the request is an [html bundle][html_bundles] request.

+* referer - a property that returns what the name implies.  works in [html bundle][html_bundles] mode and normal request mode.

 # Client `window` API

 The client side of the charlotte framework runs within the `window` of a web